-What are opening balances?
+What are Opening Balances?

-If you are not a new business and had a previous accounting system before Pandle, then opening balances are required.
-You should choose a date to stop using your old system and start using Pandle.
-On this date, your old system will have closing balances, usually in the form of a trial balance report.
+If your business used a previous accounting system before Pandle, you will need to enter Opening Balances.
+This is when you would choose a date to stop using your old system and start using Pandle.
+On this date, your old system will have closing balances, usually in the form of a Trial Balance Report.
 These balances will be things like the value of assets, bank balances, loan balances etc.

 What date should I start using Pandle?

-Starting from a new financial year (usually 6th April for sole traders, or the day after your year end on Companies House if you have limited company) is usually the best option as it means your bookkeeping is not across two systems when preparing the accounts/tax return, although you can technically start to use Pandle at any date.
-However, we would strongly advise that you start from the beginning of a new VAT quarter (if your business is VAT registered) to ensure VAT calculations are correct.
+However, if your business is VAT registered we would strongly advise that you start from the beginning of a new VAT quarter to ensure VAT calculations are correct in Pandle.
 If you start during a VAT quarter then you will need help from a professional to ensure the first VAT return in Pandle is submitted correctly.

-How to enter opening balances
+How to enter Opening Balances

 If money was owed then all invoices which make up the amounts owed will need to be entered here.
-You can enter customer and supplier invoices here by changing the 'type' of transaction on each row.
+You can enter customer and supplier invoices here by changing the 'Type' of transaction on each row.